WILBREAD

 e.g. If you need 100 grams of starter for your recipe, you would feed it 25 grams of starter, 50 grams of water, and 50 grams of flour.
 This will give you 125 grams of starter, which you can use 100 grams for your recipe and still have 25 grams left to feed again).
 I use room-temperature water and a 50/50 blend of whole wheat and all-purpose flour.

 3. Allow your starter to reach its peak.
-To test if your starter is ready, add a small amount to a bowl of water.
-If it floats, it's ready to use.
+It should double in size and become bubbly.
+There are different ways to test if your starter is ready.
+One is the float test: drop a small amount into a bowl of water; if it floats, it's ready to use.

 When Will a Sourdough Starter Reach its Peak?